 This tiny warbler has greenish-brown upper parts, buff underparts and with a pale stripe above the eye.
 The Willow Warbler is more yellow, has a longer supercilium and often (but not always) has paler legs than the Chiffchaff.
-The bill is pale brown and the legs are dark brown to flesh-coloured.
+The bill is pale brown and the legs are pale to dark brown.

 Closer inspection and a keen eye reveal that Willow Warblers also have longer wings and no eye-ring.

 In the autumn juveniles with fresh plumage can be very yellow looking.

 The best way of telling Willow Warbler and Chiffchaff apart is by their song.
 The Willow Warbler's song is a melodic rippling phrase that rises quickly before slowly dying away.